Sitting Through: A Retreat for Creativity, Meditation, and Connection

 Exploring Buddhism’s Animist Roots

-Damchö (Diana Finnegan), Karen Waconda-Lewis, and Adam Lobel
+Karen Waconda-Lewis, Damchö (Diana Finnegan) & Adam Lobel

 • The teachings and contemplative practices that have been transmitted by Buddhist communities offer a wealth of urgently needed resources that could allow us to respond wisely and compassionately to this era of radical uncertainty, amidst the poly-crises and collapse of ecosystems as well as many of the social and economic structures.

-In addition to the colonial historical context, this retreat is rooted in a wild love and gratitude for the living Earth community.
+In addition to a commitment to confront the colonial historical context, this retreat is rooted in a wild love and gratitude for the living Earth community.
 When we open to this love, we also sense the desecration, habitat destruction, waste, and climate mutation wrought by an imbalanced Westernized global civilization.
 Our study of Animism comes together with our shared quest for the ethical and spiritual demands of being alive within such ecocidal violence.
 In what ways might animist relational worldviews and practices support such ethics?
-Might it encourage a more responsive modern Buddhism, free of bypassing and complicity.
+Might it encourage a more ecological modern Buddhism that is more responsive to the earth?

 • You will find detailed information under the heading Our Retreats: What to Expect, How to Prepare, and On Retreat.
 This is a unique retreat and will have a different format than silent meditation retreats.